ShubhamNisal/retail-store-sample-app/src/cart/README.md

 | -------- | --------------- |
 | Java     | Amazon DynamoDB |

 This service provides an API for storing customer shopping carts.
-Data is stored in Amazon DynamoDB.
+Data is stored in Amazon DynamoDB..

 ## Configuration